04 August 2017

 Trailblazing in community wellbeing: Friends of Woodberry Down and Hanover

-Tucked away just a few metres from the National Trust’s Woodberry Wetlands nature reserve sits Newnton Close, a Hanover Extra Care Housing estate that buzzes with regular events attended by a vibrant community of older people.
+Tucked away a few metres from the National Trust’s Woodberry Wetlands nature reserve sits Newnton Close.
+This Hanover Extra Care Housing estate buzzes with regular weekly events attended by a vibrant community of older people.

-The proximity of Newton Close to Woodberry Down Estate - one of the biggest council estates in the UK - and its spacious lounge area and kitchen make it the ideal venue for hosting these regular get-togethers on Tuesdays and Fridays.
+Newton Close is located close to Woodberry Down Estate - one of the biggest council estates in the UK.
+This, and the estate's spacious lounge area and kitchen, make it the ideal venue for hosting get-togethers on Tuesdays and Fridays.

-In a long-term partnership between Friends of Woodberry Down (FOWD) and Hanover, the coffee mornings offer a range of activities aimed at reducing social isolation and forging friendships among older people.
+The coffee mornings are the result of a long-term partnership between Friends of Woodberry Down (FOWD) and Hanover.
+The activities are aimed at reducing social isolation and forging friendships among older people.
 Participants enjoy singing, listening to music, birthday celebrations, exercise, knitting, playing cards and dominoes, or simply catching up with one another over refreshments and sandwiches.

 Uduak Inko-Tariah, Support Worker for Hanover, said: ‘When I first came to Newnton Close in 2014, I set about finding out what types of activities were available for residents.
 I heard that Amanda Inniss had been here previously, organising singing sessions.
 Everyone liked her so much and residents subsequently asked her to come back on a regular basis.’

-The ethos of FOWD is rooted in working for the wellbeing of people aged 50 and over.
-The organisation survives on the huge commitment and dedication of a small group of volunteers, who constantly go above and beyond to enrich the lives of older people at many different locations throughout Hackney.
+FOWD's focus is all about working for the wellbeing of people aged 50 and over.
+The organisation survives on the huge commitment and dedication of a small group of volunteers.
+They constantly go above and beyond to enrich the lives of older people at many different locations throughout Hackney.

 Amanda, FOWD’s Chair, said: ‘I began as a volunteer, offering singing sessions for older people.
-The then Chair, Erica Dobbs, had such a strong vision for FOWD that when she sadly passed away in 2015, I was asked to run for the position of Chair and to follow in her footsteps in the delivery of that vision.
+The then Chair, Erica Dobbs, had such a strong vision for FOWD.
+When she sadly passed away in 2015, I was asked to run for the position of Chair and to follow in her footsteps in the delivery of that vision.
 Tracey Boothe was nominated and voted Treasurer and together we manage the weekly activities.

 ‘Uduak and Hanover are a tremendous support to FOWD.
 We really appreciate all that they are doing.’

 With no access to any regular sources of funding, FOWD work extremely hard on fundraising and grants.
-They raise money through members’ subscriptions and raffles, and have also secured grants from sources such as Waitrose Community Matters, Hackney CVS, Evening Standard Dispossessed Fund, Manor House Development Trust, Hackney Council, Genesis Housing, and donations of food from the local Tesco and Pret A Manger.
+They raise money through members’ subscriptions and raffles.
+They have also secured grants from sources such as Waitrose Community Matters, Hackney CVS, Evening Standard Dispossessed Fund, Manor House Development Trust, Hackney Council, Genesis Housing, and donations of food from the local Tesco and Pret A Manger.

 ‘We strongly believe in the benefits of connecting older people through enjoyable activities.
 This is what drives us constantly to keep FOWD going,’ said Amanda.

-The coffee mornings and other events organised by FOWD and Hanover demonstrate the benefits of bringing together Hanover residents and their peers in the local community.
-The nearby Woodberry Down estate extends over a huge 64-acre site and dates back to the 1930s when London County Council (LCC) compulsorily purchased the land.
-By 1962 construction was complete and, naturally, today as a long-established estate it has a significant number of older people.
+The coffee mornings and other events organised by FOWD and Hanover show the benefits of bringing together Hanover residents and their peers in the local community.
+The nearby Woodberry Down estate covers a huge 64-acre site.
+It dates back to the 1930s when London County Council (LCC) compulsorily purchased the land.
+By 1962 construction was complete and today as a long-established estate it has a high number of older people.